tfederico/Dream2Real/README.md

 ```

 This script might take some time to run (e.g. > 15 minutes), as it needs to set up a conda environment, build Instant-NGP, download datasets, etc. However, you can leave it to run automatically and get a coffee in the meantime!
+If the build of instant-ngp fails, you can run the steps manually, but make sure to run `conda activate dream2real` before, so it is built with the correct version of Python.

 ## Demo